 I had tried for five years to get a visa to Azerbaijan.
 Luck never worked in my favor and I was rejected nearly every single time until the last application where I was suddenly and astonishingly approved.
 I changed my plans all around in order to get there before they realized that they had finally approved my visa.
 I arrived in Kutaisi and took a bus to Tbilisi for a few days where I relaxed and sorted things before I was set to visit Baku.

 When I arrived in Baku, I quickly realized that while the city seemed to be ready to take in tourists from one perspective, the tourist infrastructure still has a long way to go.
-Little things, like getting a SIM card, were a painful and cumbersome process.
+Little things, like getting a SIM card or find the best hotels in Baku, were a painful and cumbersome process.
+Even finding the best restaurants in Baku presented a slight challenge.
 I have written this post with the intentions of helping future travelers get to Baku in an easy manner and get adjusted to the destination quickly.

 To be fair, the only blog posts really out there are restaurant posts or generic ’10 things to do in Baku’ posts, so there is not a lot of practical information out there aside from getting from Tbilisi to Baku via train, etc. I wrote this post day by day while I was in Baku, so many sections are in the order I encountered them or thought that the information could be useful for other travelers.
 If you have any tips for people that will be visiting Baku, please leave them in the comments!
 Thanks!